jakemcc/jakemccrary.com/source/about.markdown

 title: about
 ---

 I write code.
-Currently I'm paid to write code at
+I currently work at [Outpace](http://outpace.com) trying to change the way business applications are delivered to the enterprise.

-[DRW Trading](http://drw.com).
-At DRW I've spent my time writing research tools, latency sensitive trading systems, and more.
+Previously I worked at [DRW Trading](http://drw.com).
+At DRW I spent my time writing research tools, trading systems (latency sensitive and non-latency sensitive), and more.

 I enjoy coming up with simple solutions to solve the complex problems faced by a trading firm.
 I've found that pair programming and test driven development deliver the best solutions.

 I've written code in a decent number of languages including Clojure, Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, ClojureScript,